nobhkybsh/esp32_cyd_pda_actions/README.md

 # Details
 * No additional hardware required.
 All you need is CYD
+* But if you have a speaker it can beep on events
 * It uses internal Flash for files storage.
 FFat as filesystem.
 * You can add your own internal apps by modifying arduino code.